MichaelCurrin/code-cookbook/recipes/sql/node.md

+---
+description: Query a SQL database using Node.js
+---
 # Node
-> Query a SQL database using Node.js

 ## Samples